tammy0825/BACnet4J/README.md

 ========
 *Version 6.0.0-SNAPSHOT*
 - fix DeviceObjectTest.timeSynchronization test to pass
-- IAmRequest no longer automatically gets the extended device information this must now be done by adding an IAmRequest listener or using DiscoveryUtils.getExtendedDeviceInformation(d1, rd); The extended device info no longer retrieved is:
+- IAmRequest no longer automatically gets the extended device information this must now be done by adding an `IAmRequestListener` or using `DiscoveryUtils.getExtendedDeviceInformation(d1, rd);` The extended device info no longer retrieved is:
     * PropertyIdentifier.protocolServicesSupported
     * PropertyIdentifier.objectName
     * PropertyIdentifier.protocolVersion